junxit/us-congress-bills-114/bill.md

     >           - **(aa)** women are underserved; or
     >           - **(bb)** significant groups of women are underserved due to language or other social, cultural, and economic barriers.
     >     - **(C)** *Proximity* If the principal place of business of an applicant for financial assistance under subsection (b) is located less than 50 miles from the principal place of business of a women’s business center that received funds under this section on or before the date of the application, the applicant shall not be eligible for the financial assistance, unless the applicant—
-    >       - **(i)** submits a detailed written justification of the need for an additional center in the area in which the applicant is located, including information demonstrating that the applicant is not providing services that are redundant or duplicative of those provided by that existing or current women's business center;
+    >       - **(i)** submits a detailed written justification of the need for an additional women's business center in the area in which the applicant is located, including information demonstrating that the applicant is not providing services that are redundant or duplicative of those provided by that existing or current women's business center;
     >       - **(ii)** submits a detailed plan for how the applicant plans to reach clients outside of the geographic area in which the existing or current women's business center is located; and
     >       - **(iii)** demonstrates that the applicant has a pre-existing presence in other parts of the geographic area in which the existing or current women's business center is located.
     >     - **(D)** *Record retention*